RoyceTheBiker/Haruspex/README.md

 ![Punch Through logo](./frontend/PunchThrough.png)

-[Expo Go](https://expo.dev/go) does not support using the Bluetooth hardware but is great for quickly testing screen layout and desgines, it will automatically update with changes live.
+[Expo Go](https://expo.dev/go) does not support using Bluetooth hardware but is great for quickly testing screen layouts and designs, it will automatically update with live changes.

 Installing packages uses ``npx expo install <package name>``.